dusk-network/docs-public/src/content/docs/operator/guides/01-nocturne-node.md

 ---
-title: Run a node on Nocturne
+title: Run a Provisioner on Nocturne
 description: This guide outlines how to install the Dusk node and join Nocturne.
 ---